Quick Links

 • Mrs Naomi Ascroft-Leigh, Assistant Headteacher Curriculum

-• Miss Ashleigh Denney, Extended Day Manager
+• Miss Ashleigh Denney, Extended Day Manager (currently on maternity leave)

 • Mrs Sharon Bane, Upper Key Stage 2 Leader